-Multigenerational homes, also referred to as multi-gen or next-gen homes, are designed to provide space for multiple generations to live together under one roof.
-This style of homes is on the rise in America because they’re practical, affordable, and allow for more quality time with family.
-With so many benefits, it’s easy to see why 1 in 5 Americans are living in multigenerational homes—a 30 percent increase since 2007.
+Multigenerational homes are designed to provide space for multiple generations to live under one roof.
+This style of home is on the rise in America because they’re practical, affordable, and allow for more quality time with family.
+With so many benefits, it’s easy to see why 1 in 5 Americans are living in multigenerational homes — a 30 percent increase since 2007.
 So, what exactly is a multigenerational home?

 The basic idea of multigenerational living is that at least two adult generations live together.
 This could look like a home with grandparents living with their children and grandchildren, a home with parents and their adult children, or even a four-generation home.
 In a multigenerational home, each generation will benefit from having their own separate space and privacy.
 Many multi-gen homes also have a separate living area and even a kitchen and separate entrance.

 Homebuilders have even created layouts, like K. Hovnanian’s new Extra Suite and Extra Suite+, to comfortably allow multiple generations to live under one roof in a beautifully designed new construction home.
 Choosing a home with a floor plan specifically designed for multigenerational living creates the perfect balance between togetherness and privacy.

 Why Buy a Multigenerational Home?

 Multigenerational homes offer extra space to accommodate whatever living arrangement meets your family’s changing needs.
 Buyers purchase multi-gen homes so that:

 - Aging parents can move in with their children.

 - Adult children may move back home for a bit – after college or after a divorce, for example.